-The Company is in compliance with all mandatory requirements under the Listing Regulations.
+The Company is in compliance with all mandatory requirements under the Listing Regulations except for an inadvertent delay of two days in scheduling the Board meeting for appointment of an Independent Director.

 b.
-Related Party Transactions
+Related party transactions

 All transactions entered into with the Related Parties as defined under the Companies Act, 2013 and Regulation 23 of the Listing Regulations during the financial year were in the ordinary course of business and on arm's length basis.
-There were no materially significant transactions with Related Parties during the financial year except those for which Members' approval obtained at 41st Annual General Meeting held on September 20, 2021.
+There were no materially significant transactions with Related Parties during the financial year except those for which Members' approval obtained through postal ballot on March 30, 2022.
 Related party transactions have been disclosed under significant accounting policies and notes forming part of the Financial Statements in accordance with "IND AS".
 A statement in summary form of transactions with Related Parties in ordinary course of business and arm's length basis is periodically placed before the Audit committee for review and recommendation to the Board for their approval.